 If you do develop a pest problem, here are some strategies.

 Before You Bring a Plant Into Your Apartment

 Really examine the plant before you take it home.
 Your indoor plant decor wonâ€™t go far if you start with unhealthy plants.

 Here are some signs your plant is healthy:

-- No visible sign of insects on leaves or soil
+- no visible sign of insects on leaves or in soil

 Warning signs of an unhealthy plant include:

 You should also look underneath the pot to see if the roots are poking out of the drainage holes.

 Even better if you can gently remove the plant, soil, and all, from the plastic container to check on the condition of the roots.
 The roots should not occupy much space around the edge of the soil or the bottom of the pot.

 Now that you know how to choose the best plants for apartment living and how to display them, itâ€™s time to start creating your urban jungle.